SyuyaMurakami/StreamDataPanel-HS/README.md

 ### Start API

-The first thing is to import and start API.
-Import it by:
+The first thing is to import and start API:

     import StreamDataPanel